OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

         default: [ 0, 1, 0 ]

-        <p>specifies a custom direction in world space as the prime direction</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">specifies a custom direction in world space as the prime direction</p>

     <h3>object</h3>